The Administrative Data Research Network consists of:

 The Taskforce report also recommended that the public should be consulted, and that their views should be taken in consideration when setting up the Network.
 The ESRC and the Office for National Statistics (ONS) commissioned IPSOS Mori to conduct a nation-wide public consultation on the subject of administrative data and its use as a basis for gathering information for the census as well as social research.

 This public consultation, named Dialogue on Data, took place in October and November of 2013.
 Read the full report and the appendix.
 The Network has taken the recommendations from this consultation and incorporated them in its foundation principles.

-The Network is governed by a Board, chaired by the UK Statistics Authority, which reports directly to Parliament.
+Until June 2017, the Board was chaired by the UK Statistics Authority, which reports directly to Parliament.